Scott Niedermayer: New Jersey Devils

 Late in the 1999–2000 season, Niedermayer was involved in a violent incident with Peter Worell of the Florida Panthers.
 After being elbowed by Worell, Niedermayer responded by swinging his stick at his opponent's head.
 Worell suffered a concussion and missed six games, while Niedermayer was suspended for ten games – nine in the regular season, and New Jersey's first playoff game.
-After returning from his ban, Niedermayer's steady defensive contributions in the playoffs helped the Devils win their second Stanley Cup by defeating the Dallas Stars in six games in the 2000 Stanley Cup Final.
+After returning from his ban, Niedermayer's steady defensive contributions in the playoffs helped the Devils win their second Stanley Cup by defeating the Dallas Stars in six games in the 2000 Stanley Cup Finals.
 While celebrating his day with the Cup, Niedermayer took the trophy to Fisher Peak, overlooking his hometown of Cranbrook and was famously pictured hoisting it over his head.

 The expiration of his contract following the season resulted in another lengthy dispute with the Devils.
 While he wanted a contract similar to the $5.3 million per season average the top ten paid defencemen in the league made, the Devils offered a deal with a base salary of $3.5 million.
 He was again a holdout at the start of the 2000–01 season, and missed nearly two months of play before finally agreeing to a four-year, $16 million contract.
 Niedermayer recorded 35 points in 57 games and played in his second All-Star Game.
 Late in game four of New Jersey's first round playoff series against the Toronto Maple Leafs, Niedermayer was knocked unconscious by a vicious elbow from Toronto's Tie Domi.
 Niedermayer later claimed that Domi had threatened to retaliate against him over a previous hit earlier in the series.
 Domi apologized for the incident, calling it a "stupid reaction", but was suspended for the remainder of the 2001 Stanley Cup playoffs.
-New Jersey reached the 2001 Stanley Cup Final, but lost the series to the Colorado Avalanche in seven games.
+New Jersey reached the 2001 Stanley Cup Finals, but lost the series to the Colorado Avalanche in seven games.